Lenard-Balescu correction to mean-field theory: Formal argument and main difficulties

 In this section, we describe at a formal level the string of arguments that lead to the expected Fokker-Planck equation~\eqref{eq:FP} for the tagged particle velocity density, and we emphasize the main difficulties that arise.
 Since the mean-field force exerted by the equilibrium bath vanishes, the phase-space probability density $F_N^1=M_\beta G_N^1$ of the tagged particle satisfies the following equation (cf.~Lemma~\ref{lem:eqns}),

 where the correction to pure transport is thus dictated by the correlation $G_N^2$ of the tagged particle with the background.
 As we expect this correction to play a role on long timescale, it is natural to filter out the oscillations created by the spatial transport on smaller timescales.
-We will therefore focus on the projection on the kernel of the transport, that is, on the velocity distribution,
+We will therefore focus on the projection onto the kernel of the transport, that is, on the velocity distribution,

 As we expect $G_N^2=O(\frac1N)$, we may either look for the correction $O(\frac1N)$ on the mean-field timescale $t\sim1$, or describe the leading behavior on the relevant long timescale $t\sim N$.
 As emphasized below, although the two questions are often confused in the physics literature, they are mathematically not equivalent.
+On the one hand, characterizing corrections of order $O(\frac1N)$ on the mean-field timescale requires a refined multiscale analysis and a strong control on error terms.
+In particular, oscillations need to be described precisely.
+In this respect, looking at the long timescale $t\sim N$ may seem easier as the effect of correlations becomes macroscopic and can be caught with a weaker notion of convergence.
+The drawback is that we then need to establish long-time a priori estimates and make sure that they are strong enough to control resonances.